tanvilaad/DevOps-Interview-Questions/AWS.md

   What are the best practices for creating and managing IAM users in AWS?

+Good question!
+Here are some best practices for creating and managing IAM users in AWS:

+1. Follow the Principle of Least Privilege: Grant users only the permissions they need to perform their tasks.
+Avoid assigning full administrative access unless absolutely necessary.

+2. Use Groups to Assign Permissions: Instead of assigning policies to individual users, create groups and attach policies to them.
+This simplifies permission management.

+3. Enable Multi-Factor Authentication (MFA): Add an extra layer of security by requiring MFA for all IAM users, especially those with administrative access.

+4. Avoid Using the Root Account: Use the root account only for initial setup and account management tasks.
+Create IAM users for regular operations.

+5. Rotate Credentials Regularly: Periodically rotate access keys and passwords to reduce the risk of unauthorized access.

+6. Use Roles for Applications and Services: Instead of hardcoding credentials, assign IAM roles to applications running on EC2 instances or AWS services.

+7. Monitor and Audit Activity: Use AWS CloudTrail to track and review user activities and API calls for security and compliance.

+8. Delete Unused Credentials: Regularly review and remove unused or inactive IAM user credentials.

+Would you like to dive deeper into any of these points?

   How do you enable multi-factor authentication (MFA) for AWS IAM users?
   Describe the process of setting up cross-account access in AWS IAM.
   What is AWS Identity Federation, and how does it work with IAM?